Book your visit

 From dramatic cliffs to the thrill of crossing the rope bridge, an unforgettable journey of discovery and adventure awaits you at Carrick-a-Rede.
 The Carrick-a-Rede Visitor Experiences includes walks and talks that bring the site's rich history to life, access to all facilities, including the newly revamped Weighbridge Tearoom, reserved on-site parking and of course, rope bridge crossing.

-If you're visiting Carrick-a-Rede this autumn, pre-book your Visitor Experience tickets in advance of your visit to avail of the best rates.
+If you're visiting Carrick-a-Rede this summer, pre-book your Visitor Experience tickets in advance of your visit to avail of the best rates.

 Pre-booking helps us prepare for your arrival and reduces queue times for you and your party.
 It also helps avoid disappointment or delays if you arrive at a busy time.